md-127/clmd/2023-11-05-psi_changelog.md

 ![](https://i.imgur.com/ulYREJF.png)

 This editor only works in Chrome (I think it is one of the editors which make editing markdown files easier for githab, _but you still have to know the basic codes_  expect nothing fancy here.)
 For me, it is the ability to save / recall this file from a web space is all what matters.
 Note that this repo is a public one and is theoretically discoverable by just about anyone.
-    - [ ] Check whether edits can be continued from another Chrome profile.
+    -  **Check** whether edits can be continued from another Chrome profile.
+Yes it does.
+Tested it from my sxccal profile.
+Install this extension, Import from Github login as `md-127` to Github and everything seems to work out.